 In December 2017, the Company entered into a credit and security agreement with a lender (the "Term Loan Agreement").
 The Term Loan Agreement provides for an initial term loan of \$40.0 million with an additional tranche of \$20.0 million undrawn and available through December 31, 2018, if specified conditions are met (the "Term Loan").
 In connection with the Amendment, the Company used a portion of the net proceeds from the initial advance to repay a portion of the outstanding borrowings under the Revolving Credit Facility.
 Interest on the Term Loan is payable monthly in arrears at an annual interest rate of 6.75% plus 90-day LIBOR.
 The Term Loan Agreement matures December 15, 2022 and, if prepaid, has fees equal to 3%, 2%, and 1% of the prepayment amount if such termination occurs within the first year, the second year, and the third year of funding, respectively.
-The term of the loan is 60 months with interest only for the first 24 months followed by straight-line amortization of principal for the remaining months.
-In addition, the Company will pay an annual administrative fee of 0.25% and a final payment of 4.0% of the Term Loan amount.
+The term of the Term Loan is 60 months with interest only for the first 24 months followed by straight-line amortization of principal for the remaining months.
+In addition, the Company pays an annual administrative fee of 0.25% and is required to make a final payment of 4.0% of the Term Loan amount.

-In December 2018, the Company drew an additional \$5.0 million under the Term Loan Agreement and in connection therewith entered into the second amendment to the Term Loan Agreement ("Amendment 2") which, among other things, (i) extended the term loan tranche 2 commitment termination date for the remaining \$15.0 million unfunded commitment from December 31, 2018 to June 30, 2019; (ii) provided that term loan tranche 2 may be drawn in two separate advances; and (iii) updated the calculation of the prepayment fee such that it is based on the amount of time elapsed from the effective date of Amendment 2.
+In December 2018, the Company drew an additional \$5.0 million under the Term Loan Agreement and in connection therewith amended the Term Loan Agreement to, among other things, (i) extended the term loan second tranche commitment termination date for the remaining \$15.0 million unfunded commitment from December 31, 2018 to June 30, 2019; (ii) provided that term loan second tranche may be drawn in two separate advances; and (iii) updated the calculation of the prepayment fee such that it is based on the amount of time elapsed from the effective date of the December 2018 amendment.

-In May 2019, the Company amended the Term Loan Agreement to, among other things, increase the loan tranche 2 commitment by \$0.5 million, extend the maturity date to May 30, 2024, decrease the annual interest rate from 6.75% plus 90-day LIBOR to 5.50% plus 90-day LIBOR, and modify the calculation prepayment fee such that it is based on the amount of time elapsed from the effective date of the May 2019 amendment.
+In May 2019, the Company amended the Term Loan Agreement to, among other things, increase the loan second tranche commitment by \$0.5 million, extend the maturity date to May 30, 2024, decrease the annual interest rate from 6.75% plus 90-day LIBOR to 5.50% plus 90-day LIBOR, and modify the calculation of the prepayment fee such that it is based on the amount of time elapsed from the effective date of the May 2019 amendment.
 The Company accounted for the amendment as a modification of existing debt and recorded approximately \$1.5 million of debt discount costs associated with the amendment against long-term debt on the consolidated balance sheets.

 In August 2019, the Company amended the Term Loan Agreement to, among other things, increase the loan commitment by \$25 million in the form of a new tranche ("Tranche 3"), increase the annual interest rate from 5.50% plus 90-day LIBOR to 6.75% plus 90-day LIBOR, and revise or add financial covenants, including the fixed charge coverage ratio, minimum net revenue, minimum consolidated cash balance and minimum consolidated domestic cash balance tests.
 Other significant terms remain unchanged.
 The Company borrowed in full Tranche 3, or \$25 million, on the date of the amendment.
-The Company accounted for the amendment as a modification of existing debt and recorded approximately \$1.6 million of debt discount costs associated with the amendment against long-term debt on the consolidated balance sheets as of September 30, 2019.
+The Company accounted for the amendment as a modification of existing debt, at the same time, the Company recorded approximately \$1.6 million of debt discount costs associated with the amendment against long-term debt.